REGnosys/rune-docs/website/drr-site/using-drr/drr-design-principles.md

 # DRR design principles

-The DRR model extends the Common Domain Model (CDM), so it follows the same core ideas: clear logic, reusable components, and transparent links back to regulatory text.
+The DRR model extends the Common Domain Model (CDM), so it follows the same core ideas of clear logic and reusable components, but also adds transparent links back to regulatory text.
 For regulatory reporting, these ideas translate into four key principles:
 - Functional
 - Composable and reusable
 - Auditable